openstack/governance/reference/tags/compute_starter_kit.rst

 journey.
 These are people that do not yet have use cases, and probably won't until they experiment some with a starter kit.

-For those people starting their journey into cloud computing, enabling support for persistent volumes allows them to more easily transition from virtualization or managed hosting environments and experiences.
-It also provides an easy way to get used to API driven ephemeral computes.
+For those people starting their journey into cloud computing, it experiences, it provides an easy way to get used to API driven ephemeral computes.
 This allows them to see how existing workloads would fit in OpenStack, as well as the possibilities for building new OpenStack / cloud native workloads.
+Although support for persistent volumes is not included, the persistence of ephemeral drives is actually already as good as the persistence of local-disk workloads, and it is a non-disruptive addition to include persistent volumes in the future should the user decide they want them.

 Does this mean all users have to start here?
 --------------------------------------------